YaokunLin/ActuaryProgrammer/deployment/app_engine/DEPLOYMENT.md

 * GCP basic reference here [GCP app.yaml example](https://cloud.google.com/appengine/docs/standard/nodejs/config/appref)

-# Deploying to App Engine from Cloud Build
+# Deploying to App Engine

 If the previous steps have already been completed you are now ready to run `gcloud init`.